acceleratescience/packaging-publishing/docs/publishing_docs/publishing.md

 Now install your new package using `pip`- copy the command from the Test PyPI page for your project, and try out the `cancer-prediction run` command.

 It really is that simple.
-Like Poetry.

 <br>
 ![Dark Souls Bonfire](../imgs/dark-souls-bonfire.gif "Commit your changes and rest, weary traveller"){ width="50" .center }